Rush will be back tomorrow, but in the meantime, this is your undocumented anchorman, Mark Stein, sitting in.

 I'm outreach.

-I'm I'm going in for outreach to the Muslim world.
+I'm going in for outreach to the Muslim world.

-I go and give a big speech in Cairo in which I say that it's outrageous that some women uh get disparaging looks because they want to wear the veil in Western countries, which is preposterous.
+I go and give a big speech in Cairo in which I say that it's outrageous that some women get disparaging looks because they want to wear the veil in Western countries, which is preposterous.

-The big the big problem in the United States and other Western countries is that young women who don't want to wear the veil, uh, who don't want to go all covered up, who don't want to wear the hijab and the burqa and all the rest of it, are getting honor killed.
+The big problem in the United States and other Western countries is that young women who don't want to wear the veil, who don't want to go all covered up, who don't want to wear the hijab and the burqa and all the rest of it, are getting honor killed.

 They're getting killed in the heart of the Western world.

-She likes to go strolling the street in her burqa and she gets disparaging looks.
+Like the fourth wife of a nice, respectable Imam, she likes to go strolling the street in her burqa and she gets disparaging looks.

 Well, that's not the American way.